 Games

-Here are a few examples of C# programs and applications that demonstrate the language's versatility and dependability:
+Here are a few examples of C# programs and applications that illustrate the language’s versatility and reliability:

 • XML for Windows Installer